sigi-cli/sigi/README.md

 Completed: Take a nap
 ```

-It's best to use sigi behind a few aliases with unique "topics".
+It's best to use sigi behind a few aliases with unique "stacks".
 You should
 save these aliases in your `~/.bashrc` or `~/.zshrc` or whatever your shell has
 for configuration.
-Sigi accepts a `--topic` flag that indicates a unique list.
+Sigi accepts a `--stack` flag that indicates a unique list.
-You can have as many topics as you can think of names.
+You can have as many stacks as you can think of names.

 Forgot what to do next?